Fire and rescue services

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.

-There are many adventure activities in Greenland.
-These include hiking, fjord sailing and dog sledding.
+There are many adventure activities in Denmark, Greenland and the Faroe Islands.

-Check you have everything you need for these activities, including the right equipment.
+Check you have everything you need for adventure activities, including the right equipment.

 Ensure you're fit enough to do these activities.